Bokak Atoll: 16th to 19th Century

 The first European to record sighting Bokak was Toribio Alonso de Salazar, a Spanish explorer, on August 22, 1526, who commanded Loaisa expedition after the death of Loaisa and Elcano.
 It was charted as San Bartolome.
 It was explored by Spanish naval officer Fernando Quintano in 1795.
 A number of other Western ships recorded landfall on or passage by Bokak over the following three hundred years, but no attempt at settlement or establishment of food animals was noted, likely due to the arid conditions, and more fertile atolls nearby.

-The Marshall Islands were added to the protectorate of German New Guinea in 1906.
-Using the justification that uninhabited atolls were unclaimed, the Germans seized Bokak as government property, despite the protests of the local chiefs (Iroji Lablab).
+The German Empire annexed the Marshall Islands in 1885 and added to the protectorate of German New Guinea in 1906.
+Using the justification that uninhabited atolls were unclaimed, the Germans seized Bokak as government property, despite the protests of the local chiefs (Irojilaplap).
 As Japan's economic vigor expanded under the Meiji Emperor, the German administration noted Marshallese complaints of Japanese bird poaching, more from the view of protecting German sovereignty, rather than the interests of the islanders.

 20th century to present

 In 1914, the Empire of Japan occupied the Marshall Islands, and transferred German government properties to their own, including Bokak.
-Like the Germans before them, the Japanese colonial administration did not attempt to exploit the atoll, and the Northern Radak Marshallese continued to hunt and fish unmolested.
+Like the Germans before them, the Japanese colonial administration did not attempt to exploit the atoll, and the Northern Ratak Marshallese continued to hunt and fish unmolested.

 As a part of the 1940s Japanese militarization of the Marshall Islands, a small seaplane and communication outpost was established on Sibylla Island.
 During the early stages of the World War II, USN submarines operating in the area would periodically note patrols by Japanese aircraft.
 In March, 1943, the 20 man garrison was removed to Wake Island because of the lack of food and their general inability to sustain themselves on Bokak.
 Air elements of the USAAF, USN, and USMC bombed the (abandoned) facility on April 23, 1944.
 The base became part of the vast US Naval Base Marshall Islands.

 The Marshall Islands as a whole were transferred to American administration in the wake of battles with Japanese forces in 1944.
 In September, 1945, as a part of the post-war repatriation of Japanese from their former Pacific possessions, a landing party was dispatched on LCI(L) 601 from Kwajalein to Bokak Atoll, and in conjunction with a PBM Mariner searched for potential survivors.
 Two days of search failed to turn up any survivors, human remains, or graves.

 While en route from the US to Asia in April, 1953, LST 1138, later commissioned as USS Steuben County, dropped anchor at Bokak to search for rumored Japanese stragglers.
 The landing party noted the remains of the wartime outpost, but found no signs of any current occupants.